venovako/JACSD/README.md

 # JACSD
-Some utilities for the Jacobi-type SVD algorithms and beyond, plus a Cosine-Sine Decomposition tester.
+Some utilities for the Jacobi-type (G)SVD algorithms and beyond, plus a Cosine-Sine Decomposition tester.

 Available here (for now):
 * the shared-memory vectorized Jacobi-type SVD,